stutzlab/userme/README.md

     * 500 - server error

 * POST /token
-  * request json body: email + password OR googleToken OR facebookToken
+  * request json body: email + password OR googleAuthCode OR facebookToken
     * social tokens are validated against providers and if valid will have the same effect as a valid password
+    * For Facebook instructions on how to get a token from the browser: https://developers.facebook.com/docs/facebook-login/web/accesstokens
+    * For Google instructions on how to get an Authorization Code from the browser: https://developers.google.com/identity/protocols/oauth2/web-server
   * response status
     * 200 - token created
     * 450 - invalid/inexistent email/password combination